soffes/blog/published/2012-04-03-image-optimization-on-ios/image-optimization-on-ios.markdown

+---
-# Image Optimization on iOS
+title: Image Optimization on iOS
+categories: development ios
+---

 Recently in [IncrediBooth](http://incredibooth.com/), I greatly decreased the size of the IPA we send to Apple. ==We were around 70MB before everything and ended up at 31MB==.
 It was honestly really easy to shave that much off the app.